maoberlehner/markus-oberlehner-net/content/blog/building-a-modal-dialog-with-vue-and-vuex.md

 Using dynamic imports for rendering content inside of the modal, can be very helpful in large scale applications, with many different modal dialogs.

 On the other hand, the solution demonstrated in this article, might be too complex for smaller applications.

+If you enjoyed this article, please **make sure to also read one of my previous articles about [how to structure a complex Vuex store](https://markus.oberlehner.net/blog/how-to-structure-a-complex-vuex-store/)**.